Bay Ridge, Brooklyn: Community

 Bay Ridge is well known for its Norwegian community.
 By 1971, the 55,000-strong Norwegian community of Bay Ridge boasted that it was the fourth-largest Norwegian "city" in the world.
 Residents also compared Eighth Avenue's string of Norwegian businesses to Oslo's Karl Johans gate.
 The community continues to host the annual Norwegian Constitution Day Parade, also known as the Syttende Mai Parade, in which hundreds of people in folk dress proceed down Third Avenue.
 The celebration ends in Leif Ericson Park, where "Miss Norway" is crowned near the statue of Leif Ericson.
 The statue was donated by Crown Prince Olav, Prince of Norway, on behalf of the nation of Norway in 1939.
 Nordic Delicacies, a Norwegian gifts-and-groceries store, operated until 2015.

 As of 2023, Bay Ridge still maintains a sizable Norwegian population at around 30,000 individuals.
-Later in the 20th century, like other areas in southern and southwestern Brooklyn, there was an increase in the number of Irish, Italian, Greek, Russian, Polish, Jordanians, Lebanese, Syrian, Egyptian and to a lesser extent Chinese, people living in Bay Ridge.
+It also has Swedish and Danish communities.
+Later in the 20th century, like other areas in southern and southwestern Brooklyn, there was an increase in the number of Irish, Italian, Greek, Russian, Polish, Jordanians, Lebanese, Syrian, Egyptian and to a lesser extent Chinese people living in Bay Ridge.
 In the late 20th and early 21st centuries, Middle Eastern, North African, and Arab Americans moved to Bay Ridge, with The New York Times referring to it as "the heart of Brooklyn's Arab community".
 The neighborhood also has many Muslim residents, particularly in its northern area bordering the Sunset Park neighborhood.
 Bay Ridge is one of the largest Arab-American communities in the United States, and the largest in New York City.

-In addition to the large Norwegian, Irish, Italian, and Arab American communities, there are sizable numbers of Puerto Ricans, Mexicans, and—to a lesser extent—Central Americans and Dominicans in Bay Ridge.
+In addition to the large Scandinavian, Irish, Italian, and Arab American communities, there are sizable numbers of Puerto Ricans, Mexicans, and—to a lesser extent—Central Americans and Dominicans in Bay Ridge.

 Bay Ridge has many ethnic restaurants, especially along Third and Fifth Avenues, its main commercial strips.

 Bay Ridge has a large elderly population.
 It has been called a naturally occurring retirement community (NORC) as many of its families have grown up in the neighborhood while their children moved away.
 In 2006, it was reported that 20% of the population of Bay Ridge was 60 years of age or more.